The Old Compass Cafe, Saigon - review by Rusty Compass

 Note: The information provided in this review was correct at time of publishing but may change.
 For final clarification please check with the relevant service

-We’re always on the lookout for places with local character and great local flavours - where you feel comfortable to unwind from the intensity of the city, but retains a connection to the city.
-In cities like Saigon, that’s even more important.
+We’re always on the lookout for places with local character and great local flavours.
+In a city with Saigon's intensity, places to unwind with a connection to the city's rich soul are gold.

 That’s why we opened the Old Compass Cafe in 2016.